The Way to Play in San Jose: Children’s Discovery Museum

 Once you get in the door kids are likely to bolt directly to the real, shiny fire engine parked just beyond the ticket counter.
 They can don hats and uniforms and climb inside the cab for one of many adorb photo-ops throughout the museum.
 You can probably pry them free of the fire truck by pointing out the upcoming ambulance they can climb in, or mention musical stairs and bubbles and get ready to rumble!

-Good to Know: there are restrooms (with a changing station) just to the right upon entering.
+Insiders’ tip: there are restrooms (with a changing station) just to the right upon entering.

 Stop, Drop, and Go!

 The heart of this sprawling (but manageable) museum is literally an intersection.
 Stoplights and road markers lead you to a four-way crossroads.
 In all directions and around every corner kids will find activities at just the right height for them.
-The main floor includes a play farmer’s market, a stage-coach, and the popular Waterworks exhibit which includes an area designated just for toddlers.
+The main floor includes a play farmer’s market, a stage-coach, and the popular Waterworks exhibit, which includes an area designated just for toddlers.
 The bubble zone is down a short set of stairs.
 The main floor also includes the Lee and Diane Brandenburgh Theater (near the front entrance) with ongoing disco lights and music, an outdoor amphitheater for regular concerts and events, and a children’s garden.

-Cool to know: All exhibit signs are tri-lingual: Spanish, English, and Vietnamese.
+Insiders’ tip: All exhibit signs are tri-lingual: Spanish, English, and Vietnamese.

 The upper floor includes the Secrets of Circles, The Art Loft, and the Wonder Cabinet.
 The Art Loft, for ages 4 and up, is a space to paint, craft, and sculpt with clay.
 Kids 4 and under will be uber-excited when they enter the Wonder Cabinet.
 Think Victorian cabinet of curiosities meets Sesame Street.
 With mellow lighting and a bevy of activity, parents can relax while the kids explore the tunnels, stairs, and nooks and get crafty in their own special art room.
-Nursing mamas will be stoked on the Crawl Space designed just for the non-walkers.
+New mamas will be stoked on the Crawl Space designed just for the non-walkers.

-Good to Know: Strollers are welcome throughout the museum except for inside the Wonder Cabinet, the theater, and West Wing.
+Insiders’ tip: Strollers are welcome throughout the museum except for inside the Wonder Cabinet, the theater, and West Wing.
 Restrooms are located on both floors.

 What to Wear

 Dress kids in clothes that can get messy: painting, bubbles, water, gardening activities are all part of the fun!
-The museum is pretty big, and the location in Guadalupe River Park (home to the largest outdoor Monopoly board) means there’s plenty of room to run around so comfy shoes for parents and kids are a must!
+The museum is pretty big, and the location in Guadalupe River Park (home to the largest outdoor Monopoly board) means there’s plenty of room to run around, so comfy shoes for parents and kids are a must.

 When to Go

 The museum is closed most Mondays, except special holidays including Veteran’s Day (Nov.
 10) as well as Dec.
 22 & 29.
-Check calendar before visiting.
+Check the calendar before visiting.
 There are lots of varying daily events, and a great line up of special events including a two-day Diwali celebration (Oct.
 18 & 19) and the Dia de Los Reyos Magos celebration—a two day party in honor of the Mexican tradition of Three Kings Day (Jan.10 & 11).

 Where to Eat